helm/chartmuseum/README.md

 - `--log-health` - log incoming /health requests
 - `--log-latency-integer` - log latency as an integer (nanoseconds) instead of a string
 - `--disable-api` - disable all routes prefixed with /api
-- `--disable-delete` - explicitely disable the delete chart route
+- `--disable-delete` - explicitly disable the delete chart route
 - `--disable-statefiles` - disable use of index-cache.yaml
 - `--allow-overwrite` - allow chart versions to be re-uploaded without ?force querystring
 - `--disable-force-overwrite` - do not allow chart versions to be re-uploaded, even with ?force querystring